Census Dots

 Multiracial

-Of the 100 places in New Hampshire, Blodgett Landing is the 100th most populous.
+Blodgett Landing is ranked the 99th most populous place in New Hampshire, out of 100 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Blodgett Landing was ranked the 100th most populous place in the 2020 Census.

 Blodgett Landing's White Population